Maujpur - Babarpur metro station

 The Maujpur - Babarpur metro station is located on the Pink Line of the Delhi Metro.

 As part of Phase III of Delhi Metro, Maujpur - Babarpur is metro station of the Pink Line.
+Maujpur–Babarpur station is situated near Maujpur Chowk on Asha Ram Tyagi Marg in North East Delhi and lies adjacent to the Bhajanpura–Maujpur double-decker viaduct constructed under the Pink Line extension project.